-In the whole world, gorilla trekking is done in only three countries that is Rwanda in Volcanoes National Park found in the northwestern part of the country, Democratic Republic of Congo (DRC) in Virunga National Park found in the eastern part of the country, and Uganda in Bwindi Impenetrable Forest and Mgahinga Gorilla National Parks in the southwestern part of Uganda.
+In the whole world, gorilla trekking is done in only three countries that is Rwanda in Volcanoes National Park found in the northwestern part of the country, the Democratic Republic of Congo (DRC) in Virunga National Park found in the eastern part of the country, and Uganda in Bwindi Impenetrable Forest and Mgahinga Gorilla National Parks in the southwestern part of Uganda.

 After the 2011 gorilla population census which was conducted in Uganda and Rwanda, it was recorded that over 820 mountain gorillas are living in the Virunga Volcanoes region.
 However, Uganda harbors almost half of the whole population amongst the three countries.
 Trekking mountain gorillas is such a tiresome activity due to the fact that it needs to walk on steep trails and volcanic scars along the way.
 You may also need to walk a long distance for something like 1 – 5 hours in steep, sloppy conditions possibly with rain overhead before you find any gorillas.
 But the experience you will get after meeting these amazing animals is a memorable and interesting one and it will make you forget all the hard experiences you passed in when searching for them.